saucelabs/sauce-docs/docs/mobile-apps/features/network-capture.md

 #### Cross Browser

-System capture for Cross Browser works the same way it does for Live Testing.
-In the live test window, in the left toolbar, open the **Developer Options** and select the **Network tab**.
+To enable System-wide network capture for cross-browser tests, click on **Developer Options** during a Live Testing session on the sidebar.

 If you need to localize the capture context with just the browser and omit all network calls from the system entirely, then prefer using our [DevTools](/web-apps/live-testing/dev-tools/) solution.
 It will allow you to isolate network calls from individual browser tabs and provide a richer debugging experience.